aws-samples/bedrock-claude-chat/docs/AGENT.md

 ![](./imgs/agent_tools.png)

 > [!Important]
-> It's important to note that enabling any tool in the Agent section will automatically treat the Knowledge-based RAG (Retrieval-Augmented Generation) functionality as a tool as well.
-This means that the LLM will autonomously determine whether to use the knowledge base to answer user queries, considering it as one of the available tools at its disposal.
+> It's important to note that enabling any tool in the Agent section will automatically treat the ["Knowledge" functionality](RAG.md) as a tool as well.
+This means that the LLM will autonomously determine whether to use the "Knowledge" to answer user queries, considering it as one of the available tools at its disposal.

 4. By default "Internet Search" tool is provided.
 This tool allows the Agent to fetch information from the internet to answer user questions.

 ![](./imgs/agent.gif)

+This tool depends [DuckDuckGo](https://duckduckgo.com/) which has rate limit.
+It's suitable for PoC or demo purpose, but if you'd like to use for production environment, we recommend to use another search API.

 5. You can develop and add your own custom tools to extend the capabilities of the Agent.
 Refer to the [How to develop your own tools](#how-to-develop-your-own-tools) section for more information on creating and integrating custom tools.